Forsythia Flowers Represents Something Far More Powerful Than Beauty

 Etymological Meaning

 The common and genus name of Forsythia comes from William Forsyth.
-He was held to be the botanist responsible for introducing the plant from China to Britain in particular.
-While he was not the first to note or discover the plant, he was believed to be the first to cultivate it in Europe in the open environment.
+He was regarded as the botanist responsible for introducing the plant from China to Britain, in particular.
+While he was not the first to note or discover the plant, he was believed to be the first to cultivate it in Europe.

 Forsythia is more than just edible blossoms and easy-to-grow ornamental shrubs.
 They’re also symbolic blooms that can send a message when worked into a larger arrangement.